cr0mbly/django-test-model-builder/README.rst

         author.publishing_name
         >>> 'Billy Fakeington'

-**Calling `.build()`**
+**Calling .build()**

-Building the model is broken broken into four steps.
+Building the model is broken into four steps.

-* Prepare the data dictionary.
+ - Prepare the data dictionary.
-* Perform pre processing.
+ - Perform pre processing.
-* Create the instance.
+ - Create the instance.
-* Perform post possessing.
+ - Perform post possessing.

-There is also a save_to_db kwarg that can be set to optionally persist the built model to memory only for use in more complicated tests.
+There is also a :code:`save_to_db` kwarg that can be set to optionally persist the built model to memory only for use in more complicated tests.

 **Perform pre processing**

-By default this method changes models to their their _id suffix.
+By default this method changes models to their their :code:`_id` suffix.
 This can be extended to perform additional preprocessing of fields.

 .. code-block:: python